awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 #### RDS API<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote.API"></a>

-To promote an Aurora Read Replica to a stand\-alone DB cluster, use the RDS API operation [PromoteReadReplicaDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html)\.
+To promote an Aurora read replica to a stand\-alone DB cluster, use the RDS API operation [PromoteReadReplicaDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html)\.

+After you promote your read replica, confirm that the promotion has completed by using the following procedure\.

+**To confirm that the Aurora read replica was promoted**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Events**\.

+1. On the **Events** page, verify that there is an event, `Promoted read replica cluster to a stand-alone database cluster` for the cluster that you promoted\.

+After promotion is complete, the primary RDS for PostgreSQL DB instance and the Aurora Read Replica are unlinked\.
+At this point, you can safely delete the DB instance if you want to\.

 ## Importing Amazon S3 data into an Aurora PostgreSQL DB cluster<a name="USER_PostgreSQL.S3Import"></a>